Thelukepet/course/assignments/A4-commoncrawl.md

 We work on the national [Hadoop cluster](https://userinfo.surfsara.nl/systems/hadoop/description).
 Instead of following the _Obtaining an account_ instructions, you receive your account info from me.

+After receiving your account info, please modify your password as soon as possible.
+__Instructions to be provided!__

 #### Initial setup